Sunburn with fever or blisters?

 But having fun in the sun doesn’t mean you and your children need to suffer from having your skin overexposed to ultraviolet (UV) rays.

-The best defense against sunburn is prevention, and this includes using sunscreen, according to Drs.
-Regina Rosa and Samina Yousuf of OSF HealthCare Medical Group – Pediatrics in Bloomington.
+The best defense against sunburn is prevention, and this includes using sunscreen, according to Dr. Samina Yousuf, MD, of OSF Medical Group – Pediatrics in Bloomington.

 The skinny on sunscreens